biacoronha/github_users/README.md

 For the Search Page, I wanted to have something similar to search engines like Google.
 That means that I followed a minimalist approach, with only the search bar and a small text to tell the user what to do.

 In the User Page, we have the user information on top and the repositories as a list of cards.
 This was inspired by Instagram design, with the repositories cards in my application acting as the pictures posted by the user.
+When the user clicks on the repository card it redirects to the repository page in GitHub

 ## Scenarios Contemplated